VAbrishamii/VAbrishamii/README.md

   ## Welcom to my Profile👋
 </div>

+## About Me

-I am Vahideh, a Front-end Developer based on Norway.
-Currenty I am studying Front-end Development at Noroff Higher Vocational College.
-My background is related IT-adminstator and Network after many years experience I am exicited to develop coding.💻
+Hello!
+I'm Vahideh, a passionate Front-end Developer based in the beautiful country of Norway.
+Currently, I'm honing my skills and expanding my knowledge in Front-end Development at Noroff Higher Vocational College.

+With background as an IT Administrator and Network specialist, I've gathered extensive experience over the years.
+Now, I'm thrilled to channel that experience into the world of coding and web development.
+I love creating intuitive and visually appealing web interfaces that provide great user experiences.

+When I'm not coding, you can find me exploring the scenic landscapes of Norway or diving into the latest tech trends.
+I'm always excited to learn new things and take on new challenges in the ever-evolving field of front-end development.💻

  __📚Education:__